 In addition, a determination cannot be made in relation to the exercise of powers by the Minister or a territorial authority acting on the direction of the Minister.

-Who can ask for a determination
+Who can apply for a determination

 Applying for a determination (relating to powers of decision relating to buildings affected by emergency)